Skip to main content

 Chapter 5 addresses grade five chemistry standards; chapter 14 addresses grade five physics standards.

 This resource is recommended to address chemistry and physics standards for grades 3, 5, and 6.
-A full correlation of Exploring Creation with Chemistry and Physics to BC's Gr 1 - 6 science standards can be found here.
+A full correlation between Exploring Creation with Chemistry and Physics and BC's Gr 1 - 6 science standards can be found here.

 Type of Resource: home education curriculum